Discover a Healthier You with Livin' the Dream Daily!

 Mineral water comes from protected underground sources.
 It’s rich in minerals like sodium, magnesium, potassium, and calcium.

 Mineral water can help with heart health by helping lower blood pressure and decrease constipation.
-You can make your own mineral water by adding mineral salts to distilled water.
-That way you can skip the harmful plastics when you buy a bottle!
+You can make your own mineral water by adding natural sea salts to distilled water.
+Mineral rich and pure, as well!

 Regardless of which water you’re currently drinking, each one has its pros and cons.
 The best way to make sure your water is safe is to have it tested and if needed, install a home filtration system.